 PDMS (Polydimethylsiloxane) is by far the most popular material used in microfluidics research where it is deployed for rapid prototyping with minimal cost.
 PDMS, however, requires a surface treatment step in order to produce strong, conformal bonds between surfaces.
 Plasma treatment of PDMS increases hydophilic (-OH) groups on the PDMS surface which subsequently form strong covalent bonds (Si– O–Si) when brought together with glass.
 These covalent bonds form the basis of a practically inseparable seal between the layers.

 - Exposure of hydrophilic -OH groups

-- Improved bonding to PDMS, PC and glass
+- Improved bonding to PDMS and glass substrates

 - Improve analyte flow